suleakca/NLP/README.md

 # NLP
-This is sample project about natural language processing.
+This is sample project about natural language processing using BERT model.
 Project Objectives
 1. Train a Sentiment Analysis Model
 2. Evaluate Model Performance on English Data